 This was not always the case.
 For many years, JDRF was a leader in incorporating the donor voice into research funding decisions via the donor advisory council.
 However, during the early 2000s, the council was eliminated, and all research funding decisions were consolidated within the executives and board members.
 There has been no public announcement explaining this decision.
 As of today, there is no official mechanism for the average donor to directly influence research funding strategy and decision making.

 5. Opportunity Cost of Lack of Alignment is Over $130 Million

 The JDCA shares the data in this report with the hope that transparency will help to align donor wishes with the actions of the major T1D non-profits.

 The dollar cost of this lack of alignment is striking.
-If JDRF had followed donor's unanimous wish to invest the majority (i.e. 51 percent) of fundraising proceeds into cure research over the past 5 years, the result would have been an increase of over $300 million—a 5x increase over current funding.
+If JDRF had followed donor's unanimous wish to invest the majority (i.e. 51 percent) of fundraising proceeds into cure research over the past 5 years, the result would have been an increase of over $130 million.

 We encourage walkers to take action by speaking up and letting team leaders, walk coordinators, and other JDRF and ADA executives know nothing is more important than cure research.

 If you plan on participating in a walk or making a donation we encourage you to stipulate your donation to ensure your charitable gift is used to fund T1D cure research.
 The JDCA provides a stipulation card to include with any donation to ensure it is used for cure research.